joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/testing-and-build.md

 Exorcism, cycling, long prefixes, editing, and no-match input.
 See [Blank Scroll engineering and tests](BLANK_SCROLL.md#english-engineering).

-Complete discovery exercised **687 tests in 1,123.417 seconds, with no skips**.
-The initial run reported two stale build-fingerprint checks, one stale generated Workbench catalogue, and both font subcases of an edit test that pressed B once after the field was already empty.
-The fingerprints and catalogue were refreshed;
-the edit test now clears exactly the recalled name.
-All four affected test methods pass their focused reruns.
-The ROM implementation was unchanged during these corrections; this is a full discovery run plus corrected focused reruns, not a second clean full-discovery run.
-No unresolved failures remain.

-The standalone Workbench, prose, and control-reference JavaScript checks also pass.
+A fresh complete discovery run passed **687 tests in 1,127.457 seconds**, with **zero failures, errors, or skips**.
+All five production validators, the production build, and the standalone Workbench, prose, control-reference, and rescue-converter JavaScript checks also passed.

+An additional battery passed **41 tests in 36.084 seconds** against the exact rebuilt ROMs, with zero failures, errors, or skips.
+It covers both fonts' cold boots, all 32 archived state loads, all four cross-font SRAM reload combinations, naming, rescue, certificates, ending graphics, equipment, combat borders, Training, and the Blank Scroll regressions.
+This reuses suite coverage against the final artifacts; the state-load checks are smoke coverage.

-Both production ROMs and IPS patches were rebuilt and checked: each differs from its previous font build by 120 bytes, confined to the two autocomplete helpers and the global checksum.
-Both IPS patches reproduce their paired ROM exactly.
+Both fonts' ROMs and IPS patches reproduced byte for byte from an isolated fresh source copy containing the current working tree and verified original ROM, without cached build outputs.
+All 439 snapshotted input files remained unchanged through validation.
+Both IPS patches reproduce their paired tested ROM exactly, and both ROMs pass cartridge header/global checksum checks.

-Logs, before/after evidence, and SHA-256 manifests are in `build/blank-scroll-start/`.
-This does not constitute a new full playthrough or packaged-release audit.
+Current logs, JSON reports, input hashes, and artifact hashes are in `build/blank-scroll-release-validation/`.
+The verified IPS copies and `SHA256SUMS.txt` are in its `patches/` directory.
+The original bug reproduction and before/after evidence remain in `build/blank-scroll-start/`.
+This records automated validation; no new full playthrough or ZIP-package audit was performed.

 ## Title insertion verification — 2026-09-09